 They also can’t control their bowels.
 They have no sphincter, so when they have to go, they have to go.
 And consequently, and what really makes them different from dogs (or cats) is that you can’t toilet train them.
 This is what puts most people off having a duck, or chicken, as a pet.

 Enter the Duck Diaper.
-Some lovely soul came up with a harness system for birds that can hold a piece of sanitary pad, thus saving the furniture and lots of washing up.
+Some lovely soul came up with a way of diapering a duck using a harness system.
+It holds a piece of sanitary pad, in just the right place, thus saving the furniture and lots of washing up.

 We have a diaper for our Maggie.
 However, she HATES to wear it.
 She spends the whole time it’s on trying to get it off.
 She is normally such a vivacious character, but diapering her changes her character completely.
 And we find this difficult to bear.